 Within the National Action Plan for a Healthier Diet (2017-2021) there is an action point to follow up on the work related the marketing of food and drink aimed at children.
 The period of the Action Plan has been extended to 2023.

 In 2013, the Norwegian food and drink sector, in collaboration with the authorities, developed an enhanced self-regulation scheme for the marketing of food and drink aimed at children.
 This scheme replaced a previous voluntary scheme and came into force on 1 January 2014.

 MFU’s goal is to prevent the marketing of certain types of food and drink aimed at children under the age of 13.
+In addition, due diligence in marketing to youth under 16 is specified from 2019.
 MFU’s structure comprises a secretariat, a board and a professional committee.
 The Norwegian Directorate of Health represents the authorities in the professional committee.

 Monitoring the scheme

 In connection with the introduction of the new scheme, it was announced that the MFU would be in effect for two years after which the scheme would be evaluated.
-The Norwegian Directorate of Health was tasked by the Ministry of Health and Care Services with carrying out the evaluation.
+The Norwegian Directorate of Health was commissioned by the Ministry of Health and Care Services to carry out the evaluation.
 In January 2017, the Norwegian Directorate of Health submitted its evaluation to the Ministry of Health and Care Services.

 Norway, through the Norwegian Directorate of Health, has led and been the secretariat for the WHO European Action Network on Reducing Marketing Pressure on Children during the period 2008-2015, and continues to participate actively in the network.